1. Q: What will our son gain from joining a Scout BSA program?

 Sign up as a Merit Badge counselor and complete a short training class.
 There are currently 135 different merit badges so there is likely a subject that you will leverage your experience and knowledge.

 Become an Assistant Scoutmaster in the troop.
-This is a great way to bond and get involved with your son and help guide other Scouts as needed.
+This is a great way to bond and get involved with your son or daughter and help guide other Scouts as needed.

-10.Q: Would my son be required to advance in rank?
+10.Q: Would my son or daughter be required to advance in rank?

 A: There is no requirement to rank advance.
 However, many of the benefits from scouting happen through the experience of completing rank advancement requirements.

-11.Q: My son has lots of outside activities (sports, music, etc).
+11.Q: My son or daughter has lots of outside activities (sports, music, etc).
 What if he can’t make many meetings or events?

 A: This is not a problem.
 Many of our scouts are in this situation and make priority calls on what activities in and out of scouting to attend.